klalicki/JSFunFall2022/docs/InstallationGuideWindows.md

 npm install -g eslint
 ```

-When it’s finished, type `eslint -v` to confirm that it has installed.
+When it’s finished, type `eslint -v` in Git Bash to confirm it has installed.

-## Visual Studio Code Setup and Plugins
+## Visual Studio Code Setup and Extensions

 ### Setting Git Bash as your Default Shell